ThomasMott/fg/posts/creating-an-indie-brand-logo.md

 ---
-title: Creating A Brand Logo
+title: Creating an Indie Brand Logo
-name: creating-a-brand-logo
+name: creating-an-indie-brand-logo
 tldr: Using Adobe Illustrator and also my hands to create a brand logo.
 time: 10 min
 image: /static/images/blog/creating-a-brand-logo/creative.jpg